premkamon746/nodephp/README.md

 ```

 ## Access from browser
-this assigment I use port 8080 with loop back ip
+this assignment I use port 8080 with loop back ip

 ```url
 http://localhost:8080